MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 The converter runs the desktop installer in an isolated Windows environment by using a clean base image provided as part of the converter download.
 It captures any registry and file system I/O made by the desktop installer and packages it as part of the output.

 > [!NOTE]
-> Checkout <a href="https://mva.microsoft.com/en-US/training-courses/developers-guide-to-the-desktop-bridge-17373?l=oZG0B1WhD_8406218965/" target="_blank">this series</a> of short videos published by the Microsoft Virtual Academy.
+> Checkout <a href="https://mva.microsoft.com/en-US/training-courses/developers-guide-to-the-desktop-bridge-17373?l=oZG0B1WhD_8406218965/">this series</a> of short videos published by the Microsoft Virtual Academy.
 These videos walk you through some common ways to use the Desktop App Converter.

 ## The DAC does more than just generate a package for you